Man-Size in Marble: Reception and interpretation

 Writing in 2014, Nick Freeman offered "Man-Size in Marble" as an example of "short, startling and often horrific tales that could be read at a sitting or indeed, read aloud" that emerged in the late-1880s.
 Freeman described Laura's death as "strongly symbolic of rape", and noted the story as an example of Nesbit casting "a sceptical eye on men's marital behaviour and on their faith in rationalism".
 Writing in 2013, Freeman described the story as "imbued with radical political energy that remains unusual in Gothic fiction".
 Writing in 2008, Freeman described the story as "...both a successful Gothic chiller and a more politicized investigation of the plight of the artistically ambitious New Woman under patriarchy."

-Writing in 2008, Jess Nevins described "Man-Size in Marble" as "a nasty little conte cruel", and as "adequately told, with a few nicely turned phrases" with "a smooth 1890s feel to it", and being "a good deal more brisk and readable than earlier horror stories".
+Writing in 2008, Jess Nevins described "Man-Size in Marble" as "a nasty little conte cruel", and as "adequately told, with a few nicely turned phrases" with "a smooth 1890s feel to it", and as being "a good deal more brisk and readable than earlier horror stories".

 Writing in 2018, Andrew Hock Soon Ng noted that scholars have regarded "Man-Size in Marble" as a "feminist exposé".
 Ng suggested that "Laura's depiction possibly satirizes the professional woman who lives 'a full and independent life as man's equal'".
 Writing in 2013, Brian Johnson also identified feminist themes in the story, suggesting that Nesbit "[exploits] the structures of both the fantastic marvellous and the uncanny to produce a feminist counter-discourse on patriarchy in which the symbolic order itself is coded as monstrous and the human (female) 'other' is its innocent victim."
 Writing in 2024, Elmar Schenkel stated that in "Man-Size in Marble", "...biography, psychological insight and a questioning of (patriarchal) conceptions intersect".

 Writing in 2012, Kathleen Miller cited "Man-Size in Marble" as an example of how "[Nesbit's] late Victorian gothic even used its narrative resources in the service of social intervention, to affirm the erotic and romantic power of 'the disabled.'"